piyushmakhija5/hinglishNorm/README.md

 ## License
 ![by-nc-sa](https://user-images.githubusercontent.com/6278238/83433933-2fd7c000-a457-11ea-956c-bfdb541cf41f.png)

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 <!--
 ## Citing the corpus